Readit News logoReadit News

 Next time?
 I guess there’s a wave of new people that haven’t learned that that lesson yet.

-jaydenmilne · a month ago
+jaydenmilne · 7 months ago

 ArchiveTeam is trying to brute force the entire URL space before its too late.
 You can run a Virtualbox VM/docker image (ArchiveTeam Warrior) to help (unique IPs are needed).
 I've been running it for a couple months and found a million.